amsk1982/techniqueforlife/content/workshops/meeting-without-masks-online.md

 location = "Online with Nicola & Jason - date TBC"

 +++
 #### We're still bringing you "Meetings Without Masks" \~ now it's online.

 [Click here for tickets](https://buytickets.at/bethanevans) for events with me & Ed; we alternate dates with our colleagues and friends Nicola & Jason.
-[Here's me talking about it](https://youtu.be/QSugkKFG67s "KMD'C interview") with Kenny Mammarella-D'Cruz (aka "The Man Whisperer")
+And [there's a video here](https://youtu.be/QSugkKFG67s "KMD'C interview") about it, with Kenny Mammarella-D'Cruz (aka "The Man Whisperer")

 * _Feeling starved of meaningful contact...?_
 * _Just starting to feel ready to date again....?_